 This sounds like a dream!
 Why would you ever choose an Etsy store and a fulfillment service that comes with the burden of customer service and managing a storefront?
 Not to mention the fees.

 Well, what you gain in stress-free store management, you often lose in profit.

-I have a mug design that I sell on my Etsy store as well on royalty-based platforms.
-When an order comes in through Etsy and I get it fulfilled through Printful, I usually make a profit of about $10.
+I had a mug design that I sold on my Etsy store as well on royalty-based platforms.
+When an order came in through Etsy and was fulfilled through Printful, I usually made a profit of about $10.
 When I make a sale of this same mug on Redbubble, I make about $2.50.

-I lose about $7.50 when I sell the mug on Redbubble instead of Etsy.
+I lost about $7.50 when I sell the mug on Redbubble instead of Etsy.